hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 The solution described here is one where Python scripts are run as Kubernetes CronJobs to manage manual snapshots.
 I think AWS Backup *Backup as a Service* is capable of doing this also, but our current deployment setup does not support configuring AWS Backup so we needed another solution for retention times longer than the max.
 35 days available in the RDS automated backup service.
 We are already using EKS clusters in all of our environments, so it made sense to use Kubernetes CronJobs.

 Note that this is very much a work in progress and not all of the files are in sync as far as documentation, comments or functions are concerned.

+A third script has now been added; the background to this one is that there is a move toward sharing database instances to reduce costs (very sensible in my opinion), so I've copied and adapted the script that manages snapshots for all RDS instances to one that creates snapshots for a single specified RDS instance.
+With this the scheduling is handled entirely by the CronJob, unlike the hybrid and slightly ugly solution I created for the original script.
+This script depends on the same service account as the other scripts and shares a couple of tags; more details below.

 #### RDS Snapshot storage
 The information on RDS snapshots can be a little confusing, so a first little background.